GeoDirectory/supreme-directory/readme.txt

 = 2.0.0.10 =
 * Click on Write a review link don't scroll to review form - FIXED
 * Featured area image not working when image is added via import post with image name only - FIXED
+* Add smooth scrolling to archive pages on iOS devices - FIXED

 = 2.0.0.9 =
 * Hook added to modify archive map shortcode - CHANGED